yenchenchou/Sentiment-Analysis-on-NBA-players-s-Twitter-aacount/README.md

 # Sentiment Analysis on NBA leading players' Twitter Accounts
 It is known that the leading players in a team play a vital role in the game-winning.
-Hence, we are curious if the players' emotion before the game will have correlation on their performance or even on the game result.
-To measure this effect, we choose Twitter as our tool to measure the players' sentiment because a majority of NBA players tweet their opinions or mind on twitter.
+Hence, we are curious if the players’ emotion before the game will have correlation on their performance or even on the game result.
+To measure this effect, we choose Twitter as our tool to measure the players’ sentiment because a majority of NBA players tweet their opinions or mind on twitter.

-However, it is time-consuming to evaluate each player's tweet in the league; hence we will be just focusing on the top 10 players according to ESPN.com.
+However, it is time-consuming to evaluate each player’s tweet in the league; hence we will be just focusing on the top 10 players according to ESPN.com.
 Now someone may start to debate why those are the best players on each team but here we just use one of the examples website instead of any personal preferences.

+In the analysis, I will be using Python as the programming language and this topic will involve technics such as web scraping, clustering, data visualization, and natural language processing.

 *See more details on my [blog](https://medium.com/@intelchou/do-tweets-from-nba-leading-players-have-correlations-with-their-performance-7358c79aa216)*

 ## Metrics
 Since the ultimate goal is to measure the correlation between sentiment and game performance.
 The sentiment here is by calculating the positive or negative score based on polarity and valence.
 We will discuss this later.

-As for the performance, we use Efficient Field Goals(eFG) in this article due to its good balance between simplicity and accuracy. eFG formula: (FG + 0.5 * 3P) / FGA
+As for the performance, we use Efficient Field Goals(eFG) in this article due to its good balance between simplicity and accuracy.

+eFG formula: (FG + 0.5 * 3P) / FGA

 ## Prerequisites